Operational Hours Mon - Fri: 8:00AM - 4:30PM

 Diagnosis and Treatment Pair (DTP) code 960M.
 Treatable cervical cancer is a PMB condition under DTP code 954M – Cancer of Cervix – treatable.
 According to the PMB regulation, treatable cancers are defined as follows:

-• they have not, by means of compression, infarction, or other means, brought about irreversible and irreparable damage to the organ within which they originated (for example, brain stem compression caused by a cerebral tumour) or another vital organ;
+3. They have not, by means of compression, infarction, or other means, brought about irreversible and irreparable damage to the organ within which they originated (for example, brain stem compression caused by a cerebral tumour) or another vital organ.

-1. if points (i) to (iii) do not apply, there is a well-demonstrated five-year survival rate of greater than 10% for the given therapy for the condition concerned.
+4. If points 1 to 3 do not apply, there is a well-demonstrated five-year survival rate of greater than 10% for the given therapy for the condition concerned.

 READ MORE